adventuregamestudio/ags-manual/README.md

 ...or if manual installation is preferred, the same binary can also be downloaded from [ezwinports](https://sourceforge.net/projects/ezwinports/).

+### Getting curl

+If using macOS or Linux it is likely that you already have a version of curl installed, or it will be packaged under the name ['curl'](http://pkgsrc.se/www/curl).

+For Windows, the easiest installation method is using the [Chocolatey](https://chocolatey.org/) package manager which will retrieve the binary and add it to your PATH.

+    choco install curl

+...or if manual installation is preferred, the same binary can also be downloaded from [curl.haxx.se](https://curl.haxx.se/windows/).

+**Note: curl is only required for the html target**

 ### Getting the HTML help compiler

 As far as we know, the compiler that comes with [HTML Help Workshop](http://go.microsoft.com/fwlink/?LinkId=14188) is the only way to create a CHM file with working and complete indices.
 Unfortunately this makes the final compilation stage only possible on Windows.